 While there are no strict requirements on how to use ImageEngine, below is a list of best practices to get the most out of ImageEngine.
+In general, these best practices will address and improve many of the “Core Web Vitals” reported in many web performance audit tools.

 In your markup, you should always specify a display pixel size (width and height) in the image tags.
 Either by the width attribute or CSS styles.
 Additionally, if you’ve implemented Responsive Images on your site, include the